Online Project Management Degree Programs

 WHAT IS A PROJECT MANAGEMENT DEGREE?

 A project management degree is part of the wider area of business programs.
-It studies how to plan, execute and oversee all aspects of a task from start to finish.
+It looks at how to plan, execute and oversee all aspects of a task from start to finish.
 You’ll often learn how to create timelines, budgets, forecasts and handle problems.

 Masters and MBA’s in PM often hone expertise to advance a career.
-These may enable managers to focus their planning skills on a specific area like IT or supply chain.
-Or, work on more complex projects that take a deeper understanding of business.
+These may enable managers to focus their planning skills on a certain area like IT or supply chain.
+Or, work on more complex projects that take a deeper knowledge of business.

 Bachelor of Science (BS) in Project Management

-In this program, you’ll study to gain key project management skills.
+In this program, you’ll study to gain key PM skills.
 Some courses focus on contracts and securing assets.
 Others touch on risk and project planning.
 This includes how to schedule, budget, track and control tasks.
-The curriculum may also serve as a study guide for the PMP exam.
+The program may also serve as a study guide for the PMP exam.

 - Project Management Tools